Back to Top

 Our Parks Are Our Lungs!

-I will fight for more parkland in our neighborhoods, Green Space is being usurped by potential new developments.
+I am fighting for more parkland in our neighborhoods, Green Space is being usurped by potential new developments.
 I chaired the Recreation and Parks Commission.
 I was on the commission for almost 14 years and was honored as California Parks and Recreation Commissioner of the year in 2013.
 In addition, I have been President of the CalParksBoard and remain a board member.
 I fought for the enlargement of Green Space in every corner of our city.
 The largest park expansion in our city's history occurred during my term on the Recreation & Parks Commission.
 But there is still more to do.

 We are a dense, apartment-centric city with less park space per capita than almost any other city in California.
 With the new "shoebox" apartments being completed on our streets and boulevards in the midst of a pandemic, green space is even more important for our community's wellness.
 It should be every renter’s right to have a park or green play area within ¼ mile of his/her apartment, close enough for Moms with toddlers or Seniors to access easily.
 To balance the stresses of urban life, creating and protecting Green Space is an obligation of our local government.

 What should our near future hold?
 Small pocket parks in the midst of our neighborhoods, a park that doubles as a community orchard for the good of all, expanded community gardens for our residents, more off leash dog parks, and a more extensive urban tree canopy with wide, safe sidewalks are among my wishes for our town.
+I have talked about the need for trees in our community.
+The new developments that are taller than they should be and incredibly dense are missing suitable green space for their tenants and they need Trees!
+The developers that are upsizing out city must plant trees.
+Recently the city council approved an ordinance that will force developers to plant three trees for each one that they remove.
+The details are still being baked on this new proposal.

 In the distant future, I envision an indoor ice hockey and skating complex and additional park space in 2029 at what is now Santa Monica Airport.